bensu/scar/README.md

 ### 2. Spec checking

-Each namespace defines specs for the config variables it will at runtime with `defenv`.
+Each namespace defines specs for the config variables it will use at runtime with `defenv`.
-When the app is initialized, the config values are checked against the defined specs, and an exception is thrown if any is missing or doesn't conform to the spec:
+When the app is initialized, the config values are checked against the defined specs, and an exception is thrown if any config is missing or doesn't conform to the spec:

 ```clj
 ;; resources/prod/config.edn